zenbhang/Spies_and_Medics/Readme.md

 (v1.02)
 ##Introduction
-Gwent is the fictional card game from the Witcher 3.
-It emphasizes rationing and thinking ahead.
+The game of Spies and Medics is a card game that takes influence from many historical as well as contemporary sources.

-Below are the rules for an adapted version of the game using 52 card poker decks.
+From archaic War to modern Witcher 3, the card game is a weird emalgameted love child and homage to old fashioned and new card games.

 ##Rules